Stephen Ferris: Ireland

 Ferris made his full Ireland debut against Pacific Islanders in November 2006.
 Ferris was selected for the Ireland Rugby World Cup squad in 2007 but was an unused reserve at the tournament.
 Injury ruled Ferris out of the 2008 Six Nations, but good early season form for Ulster saw him rewarded with three further caps during Ireland's end of year campaign.
 He earned his fifth Irish cap against Australia in June 2008.

-He retained his place for the following year's Six Nations and was an ever-present as Declan Kidney's side clinched the Grand Slam.
+He retained his place for the following year's Six Nations and started all five matches as Declan Kidney's side clinched the Grand Slam, although he was forced off with a blood injury after 7 minutes of the deciding match against Wales.

 Following the 2009 Lions tour Ferris made his international return for Ireland in the autumn series later the same year and featured strongly in the hard-fought draw with Australia and the impressive victory over South Africa, 15–10.
 Ferris played in four of Ireland's 2010 Six Nations matches, but missed the 2010 Summer Tour through injury.
 However, he made his international comeback during the 2010 November Tests, scoring his first international try against New Zealand at the new Landsdowne Road, and scoring his second against Argentina.
 He missed the 2011 Six Nations, and the latter half of the 2010/2011 season through injury, but returned for Ireland against France on 20 August during a 2011 Rugby World Cup warm-up test, having been included in Ireland's training squad for the 2011 World Cup.

-During the campaign, Ferris shone in their win over Australia in the group stages.
-He adopted the now famous 'wrap around' tackle to prevent the Wallabies from getting quick ball as Declan Kidney's men ran out 15–6 winners.
-Ireland eventually bowed out to Wales in the quarter-finals, but Ferris was one of the standout players in the tournament.
+Ireland eventually bowed out to Wales in the quarter-finals.